josephreplogle/target_enrichment/README.md

 # target_enrichment
 Tools for empirical design of probes for hybridization-based target enrichment from 3' single-cell RNA-seq

+This repository contains scripts and notebooks used in "Scalable single-cell CRISPR screens by direct guide RNA capture and targeted library enrichment", Replogle JM et al., Nature Biotechnology 2020.
+At present, these are simply presented as used in the manuscript, with notebooks serving as examples.

 I use two notebooks to choose targeted regions:

 (1) process_bams.ipynb